sci-42ver/Discrete_Mathematics_and_Algorithm/README.md

 ### Discrete Mathematics with Applications
 1. [The University of Pittsburgh](https://sites.pitt.edu/~shk148/teaching/CS0441-2234/review-1-solution.html)
 # How to read these books
-- We should read the appendix first as the order of 'Eighth Edition SOLUTIONS' although when reading 'Discrete Mathematics with Applications' I read the main part first.
+- We should *read the appendix first* as the order of 'Eighth Edition SOLUTIONS' although when reading 'Discrete Mathematics with Applications' I read the main part first.
-- Since I have one book as the main book and the other as the complement, it is better to read them at the same time.
+- Since I have one book as the main book and the other as the complement, it is better to *read them at the same time*.
 Since reading the other book after having read one book, some contents have been learnt are blurred and it took some *unnecessary time to review* them.
+- Notice to *read errata*.